xuuajii/reaqtive/packages/components/README.md

 RqtvPage

 It is a container based on the Route component of the React Router.
+It can't be used outside RqtvApp.
 It is a dummy component which provides a the RqtvPageContext and a QGenericObject with 2 experessions: qTitleExpr --> providing the qTitle result qConditionExpr --> providing the qCondition result RqtvPage also accept triggers which are fired when the page mounts.
 Like Routes RqtvPages can be nested.
-RqtvPage does not unMount when the route change.
+RqtvPage does not unMount when the route change, to force unmount add a key prop (it has to be unique among pages).

 **Example:**